CorpuzKB/EfficientYOLO-Fine/README.md

 # EfficientYOLO-Fine
 [Under construction]

-This repository is used to train an anchor-based YOLO variant using the following:
+This repository is used to train an anchor-based YOLO variant using TensorFlow and Keras.
+The following modifications were used:

 Structure  | Basis | References
 ------------- | ------------- |-------------
 Backbone  | EfficientNetV2 |[[1]](https://arxiv.org/abs/2104.00298) [[2]](https://www.tensorflow.org/api_docs/python/tf/keras/applications/efficientnet_v2)